 You can learn from Ramón Huidobro how to use custom hardware with Rails apps and from Brittany Martin how to protect your application from trolls and bots.

 Are you curious about how to improve the performance of ruby code?
 Or how to escape Rails' callback- and validation-hell?
 Then the talks by Samuel Giddins and Tobias Pfeiffer will enlighten you.
+And if you want to know how to improve the test suite, then Anastasia Chicu will have some insights for you.

 Besides that you will hear Emily Stolfo talk about good practices for error-handling in distributed systems and Joy Heron will explain how building reusable frontend components works and why you need them.